flutter/devtools/docs/timeline.md

 **Use a profile build of your application to analyze performance.** Frame rendering times are not indicative of release performance unless your application is run in profile mode.

 The timeline view also supports import and export.
-Clicking the export button (upper-right corner above the frame rendering chart) will download a snapshot of the current timeline state.
-To import a timeline snapshot, you can drag and drop the snapshot into DevTools from any page. **DevTools only supports importing files that were originally exported from DevTools.**
+See the [Import and Export](https://flutter.github.io/devtools/timeline#import-and-export) section below for details.

 ## Frame Rendering Chart